Digital Product Passports

 Collecting accurate product data is the foundation of a Digital Product Passport.
 Information has to be captured from manufacturers, suppliers, and sometimes even during use or repair.
 The challenge is ensuring this data is consistent, reliable, and linked to the correct product.

-Possible solutions companies can adopt:
+Possible solutions and services companies can adopt:

 - Use QR codes or NFC tags on products to link physical items to digital records.